getsops/sops/README.rst

     $ sops updatekeys test.enc.yaml

-Sops will prompt you with the changes to be made.
+SOPS will prompt you with the changes to be made.
 This interactivity can be disabled by supplying the ``-y`` flag.

 Command Line